 Alberta is the third largest overall crop producer (by GDP) in Canada, meaning an abundant supply of agriculture feedstock.
-Our province comes in first place for barley production, second for wheat and canola, and third for oats.
+Our province comes in first place for barley production and second for wheat, canola, and oats.
 This feedstock is used by many local businesses, whether they are food processors or those developing new and innovative products.

-In 2016, Edmonton held a quarter of Alberta’s individuals with post-secondary education in Agri-Food related fields.
+In 2016, Edmonton and its surrounding region held a quarter of Alberta’s individuals with post-secondary education in Agri-Food related fields.
 An abundance of talent, diverse business incubators and research facilities, and international access through established trades agreements and supply chain infrastructure provides a unique opportunity for growing and start-up businesses.